Academic Honor Code Policy

 Equal Opportunity Policy

-Friends University (“University”) developed this policy to provide equal employment opportunities to all persons without regard to race, religion, color, sex, national origin, age, disability or Veteran status except where they are bona fide occupational qualifications.
+Friends University (“University”) developed this policy to provide equal employment opportunities to all persons without regard to race, color, sex, national origin, age, disability, or veteran status except where they are bona fide occupational qualifications.
 In order to carry out this policy it is essential that we remain committed to the mission of Friends University and the following:

-- Recruit, hire, train, and promote persons in all job groups without regard to race, religion, color, sex, national origin, age, disability, or Veteran status.
+- Recruit, hire, train, and promote persons in all job groups without regard to race, color, sex, national origin, age, disability, or veteran status.

 - Base decisions on employment so as to further the principle of equal employment opportunity.

-- Insure that all personnel actions such as compensation, benefits, transfers, layoffs, return from layoff, employer-sponsored training, education, tuition assistance, and social and recreational programs will be administered without regard to race, religion, color, sex, national origin, age, disability or Veteran status.
+- Ensure that all personnel actions such as compensation, benefits, transfers, layoffs, return from layoff, employer-sponsored training, education, tuition assistance, and social and recreational programs will be administered without regard to race, color, sex, national origin, age, disability or veteran status.

 The overall responsibility for implementing the policy is assigned to the Director of Human Resources.
 Any inquiries regarding this policy should be addressed to the EEO/Title IX Coordinator of the University, Office of Human Resources, 2100 W. University St., Wichita, KS 67213, (316) 295-5864.

 The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, sets forth requirements regarding the privacy of student records.
 FERPA governs the release of these educational records maintained by an educational institution and the access to these records.
 Educational records are any records maintained in print, computer, tape, film, handwriting, or another medium related to a student with the following exceptions: